vmware/terraform-provider-avi/website/docs/d/avi_rmcloudopsproto.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `last_queried_se_creation_limit` - The most recent value of concurrent se creation limit from cloudconnectorstatus.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `name` - Cloud name.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `pending_se_creation_count` - Number of se creations in progress.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `pending_vnic_op_count` - Number of vnic operations in progress (both add and delete).
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `uuid` - Cloud uuid.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.